Indian gravestone industry

 Granites most often used

-The most popular granite used in the industry is Paradiso.
-Other popular granites are Red Multicolour, Vizag Blue, Absolute Black, Black Galaxy, Lavender Blue, Tropical Green, Viscount White, and Regal Black.
+The most popular granites used in the industry are Vizag Blue and Himalayan Blue.
+Other popular granites are Red Multicolor, Absolute Black, Black Galaxy, Lavender Blue, Viscount White, Regal Black, Twilight Red, Aurora, Marina Blue and Samoka Red.
 Other granites that are also used by the industry are Cats Eye, Raw Silk, and Imperial White.
-In the United States the black colour is the most popular and Imperial Red is also in demand, while in Europe, especially Germany, it is Paradiso and Vizag Blue that are preferred.
-In the United Kingdom about 80% of the gravestones being sent are of black colour.
+In the United States the black colour is the most popular and Imperial Red is also in demand, while in Europe, especially Germany, it is Vizag Blue and Aurora that are preferred.
+In the United Kingdom about 60% of the gravestones being sent are of black colour.
 In Japan the colours most in demand are black and grey.
 Most manufacturers do not own all the quarries of the large number of materials with which they work.

 Recent trends